 USA: ENVIRONMENTAL PROTECTION AGENCY

-Here is their list of the most contaminated produce (most important to buy organic) known as the Dirty Dozen:
+Here is their list of the most contaminated produce (most important to buy organic) known as the Dirty Dozen.
+The list is similar to PAN with a few exceptions.

 And here is their list of the least contaminated produce known as the Clean Fifteen:

-Here’s a quick and easy way to wash veggies using baking soda:
+Here’s a quick and easy way to wash veggies using baking soda which helps to lift off any particles:

 For leafy greens